leviuswafula52/Animes/README.md

 # Introduction
 Hello there developer.
+I'm levius or you can call me code52...haah!
 Thank you for taking your time to pass by my project.

 ## About this project
 This is a simple Animes website.
 After learning about external APIs and fetch method in JavaScript, I decided to test my understanding by building this simple Animes website.
 I used external API from [Rapid API](https://rapidapi.com/).
 Check the live demo [here](https://animeshome.netlify.app/)